Some rooster breeds are mellow.

 What do I do with an aggressive rooster?
 In many instances, aggressive roosters can be trained to be less aggressive.
 But the key to success is to raise them from a young age and understand how to use gentleness alongside firmness to teach them they are subordinate to people.

-Some rooster breeds will continue to be hostile to all new humans and only respect the people who have trained them, while others are friendly to everyone.
+Some rooster breeds will be hostile to all new humans and only respect the people who have trained them, while others are friendly to everyone.
 Check out this article for how to retrain an aggressive rooster.

 However, an individual temperament of a rooster can cause him to be more aggressive than other roos of his breed.
 It’s important to address any initial aggression early on.

 Are bantam roosters friendly?
 Bantam rooster isn’t a specific breed.
-Instead, its a variety of chicken where certain breeds have been bred for their smaller size.
+Instead, it’s a variety of chicken where certain breeds have been bred for their smaller size.

 Because of their smaller size, many chicken owners like to have bantam roosters for the experience of a rooster without the larger size.
 But, some bantam roosters can be very aggressive and have a Napoleon complex.
 They are extra fiesty to make up for their smaller size.
 But, they also do less physical harm because they are smaller.